- YOUR GOVERNMENT

 Trees offer communities tremendous benefits, but when they become hazardous there can be serious consequences.
 If you have identified a tree along a Township roadway, on municipal property, or at a private residence or a business that could fall on someone or something of value, you should act immediately.
 Keep in mind that a tree is only considered “hazardous” if the broken limbs, severed roots, decay, or other condition presents a danger to a person, place, or thing given the tree were to fall.

 Municipal trees are those located on municipal property such as public parks and building grounds and in the “tree belt” area along Township roadways.
-“Tree belt” footage varies from street to street – please call the Public Works Department for the exact footage at your address at 973-378-7741.
+“Tree belt” footage varies from street to street – please call the Public Works Department for the exact footage.
 If you suspect that a tree on municipal property or in the tree belt area may be hazardous, call the South Orange Public Works Department at 973-378-7741.

 Trees on Private Property

-If you’ve identified a tree on private property, either business or residential, that may be a hazard to your home, property, or person contact the South Orange Building Department in Village Hall at 973-378-7715, Ext. #7700, for assistance on how to approach finding a solution to the problem.
+If you’ve identified a tree on private property, either business or residential, that may be a hazard to your home, property, or person contact the South Orange Engineering Department in Village Hall at 973-378-7715, Ext. #3990, for assistance on how to approach finding a solution to the problem.

 Humus & Shredded Wood

-Residents who are in need of humus (decomposed leaves) or shredded wood (double hammer-milled, medium-textured, hardwood mulch) for their gardens may pick up these materials in small quantities at the DPW Yard (300 Walton Ave.) or can schedule a delivery for a $50 fee starting in late March each year.
-The first delivery will take place at the end of April.
+Residents who are in need of humus (decomposed leaves) or shredded wood (double hammer-milled, medium-textured, hardwood mulch) for their gardens may pick up these materials in small quantities at the DPW Yard (300 Walton Ave.) throughout the year.
+In Spring residents can also schedule a delivery for a larger quantity of product, 2-5 cubic yards.